FaceFX/FaceFX-UE4/README.md

 This repository gives you all the information you need to successfully compile and install the FaceFX UE4 plugin.

-The FaceFX UE4 plugin currently supports the Windows (Win32 and Win64) and Mac platforms.
+The FaceFX UE4 plugin currently supports the Windows, Mac, Xbox One, PS4, Nintendo Switch, iOS, and Android platforms.

 Important Information
 ---------------------